MarcosRigal/GreenDay/README.md

 ![GreenDay](https://i.imgur.com/68eLCod.png)

 # How to use it
 This script is very basic it just does a push.
 For it to work properly we must make use of a task scheduler.
-In my case I have used crontab to run every 11h on a server.
+In my case I have used crontab to run every hour on my laptop.
 To do this, you must follow the following steps:
 1. Open a terminal and enter the following command:

          crontab -e